PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 - "Online Accounts" - add online accounts
 - `Tweaks` > `Startup Applications` and pick applications to startup on boot
 - `journalctl --verify` - Check the systemd journal file for internal consistency.
+- Set File default opening program by going to a file's (for example, any `.php` file) properties, going to the `open with` tab, and then setting the chosen app as default one for that file type.
+The next time clicking `open` on the file will result to file opening in the chosen app.

 ###### Some other software to consider:
 - https://github.com/aleksas/laba-diena-tts